Boo hag: Boo hags outside of Gullah culture

 In 2005, a boo hag became a character in a children's book called Precious and the Boo Hag by Patricia C. McKissack and Onawumi Jean Moss.
 In the story, the boo hag is said to be strange and tricky, and it does anything to get into the house.
 Precious, the main character, is told by her brother that the boo hag also "...tries to make you disobey yo' mama!"

 In Black Wings, Grey Skies by Hailey Edwards, a boo hag has gone rogue and starts killing children and the occasional adult.
 A group of boo hags decides to help the main character bring the villain down.

+The book Hush Hush by Remy Wilkins has the antagonists attempting to open a portal in a hurricane in an attempt to summon the boo hag.

-Lady Night, a kind boo hag, appears as a character in Tristan Strong Destroys the World, the second book in the Tristan Strong series.
+Lady Night, a kind of boo hag, appears as a character in Tristan Strong Destroys the World, the second book in the Tristan Strong series.

+The 2024 horror film The Geechee Witch: A Boo Hag Story (directed by Jeremiah Kipp) tells the story of a young couple oppressed by a boo hag.